dalesimkin32-arch/didit-reddit-upvote-example/README.md

 resolved login issues with slight errors in GitHub URLs on pages to use GITHUB login ^. can now get access to site using local deployment and log in OK.

-Deploying via Vetel now, aftet latest Git commit
+Deploying via Vercel now, aftet latest Git commit